Shlepping with Zombies

-The humming stopped.
-Surprise, surprise, the wall slid aside.
-Its interior lighting brightly aglow, a mini-elevator waited, large enough for two snuggle friends–say the Humpster and Ms. Amazon.
+The humming stopped and the farthest wall slid aside.
+A mini-elevator waited, large enough for two snuggle friends–say the Humpster and Ms. Amazon.
 We males entered the closet for a better look.

-Danny Boy hissed through clenched teeth, “Son of a bitch.”
+Danny Boy hissed through his clenched teeth.
+“Son of a bitch.”

 I turned around to face Lillian.
 “Great job, Dr. Tsao.”

 “Not I. Mildred.
 I had no idea what the code meant.
-She already new about the elevator, the dual use executive conference/tryst room.
-Not much slips past the maintenance staff.
-Not one’s as sharp as Mildred.
-She asked ‘why the stars and pound signs, like on a phone.'”
+She already knew about the elevator, the dual use executive conference/tryst room.
+Not much slips past maintenance staff.
+Not staff as sharp as Mildred.
+She asked herself ‘why the stars and pound signs, like on a phone.'”